Monitoring opaque EU-ad hoc relocation from the Sea to the Cities

 However, the states did not meet the agreed deadline of four weeks after which the people from the hotspots in Italy and Malta were to be relocated, nor did the methods used by the respective member states follow the common agreements or the rule of law.
 While France and Portugal only relocated people to whom they had granted protection status, Germany delayed the relocation process.
 After questionable security checks by the German Secret Service, whose responsibility in asylum procedures in other EU states is unclear, some persons were denied to be resettled without official justification.
 On top of that, several guests of Sea-Watch 3 and Ocean Viking, who were finally resettled to Germany, received a rejection of their asylum claims through fast-track procedures.

-Together with Sea-Watch, Borderline Sicilia and the Refugee Council Berlin, we are investigating the arbitrary and non-transparent procedures of ad hoc relocation: from stand-offs off the European coasts, to questionable security checks by the German Secret Service, to arrival in Germany.
+Together with Sea-Watch, Borderline Sicilia and the Refugee Council Berlin, we are investigating the arbitrary and non-transparent procedures of ad hoc relocation: from stand-offs off the European coasts, to questionable security checks by the German Intelligence Service, to arrival in Germany.

 Thanks to the support of the Foundation “Civil Sea Rescue Fund”, we are able to investigate to what extent fundamental rights have been violated in the course of ad hoc relocation.
-By conducting interviews in Italy and Germany, as well as a detailed background research on the criminalisation of the arriving persons by the German Secret Service in Malta and Italy, we will compile a detailed documentation.
+By conducting interviews in Italy and Germany, as well as a detailed background research on the criminalisation of the arriving persons by the German Intelligence Service in Malta and Italy, we will compile a detailed documentation.
 This will lay the foundation and serve as the starting point for a campaign for relocation and the right to stay, which will focus on the needs of people arriving in the EU.